masudur-rahman/jetstream/README.md

 }
 ```

-At this point JetStream will be enabled and if you have a server that does not have accounts enabled all users in the server would have access to JetStream
+At this point JetStream will be enabled and if you have a server that does not have accounts enabled, all users in the server would have access to JetStream

 ```
 jetstream {